 "Attainable Housing.
 Any housing that is not financially burdensome to a household in a specific income range.
 Financially burdensome could be housing expenses that exceed 30% of household income.
-However, it could also include situations where a household has high daycare costs, student debt, or other costs that limit income to spend on housing.
-Housing in terms of housing subsidized by Federal programs can be included in this definition."
+However, it could also include situations where a household has high daycare costs, student debt, or other costs that limit income to spend on housing."